x1wins/CW-OVP/DOCKER-SWARM.md

 docker-machine ls
 ```

-- if you don't have virtualbox. you got blow of message.
+> if you don't have virtualbox. you got blow of message.
 ```
 VBoxManage not found.
-Make sure VirtualBox is installed and VBoxManage is in the path
+Make sure VirtualBox is installed and VBoxManage is in the path.
 ```

+#### Docker-machine ssh
 ```
 docker-machine ssh master
 ### or eval "$(docker-machine env master)"